Mount Tabor, New Jersey: Camp meetings

-In August 1869, the crowds of Methodist campers, many of whom were from the large industrial cities in northern New Jersey, gathered in the rustic area for the ten-day camp meeting.
-Before living in tents, many members set up home in their horse driven wagons in which they rode to the camp meeting.
-Many tent owners built wooden floors and cabinets inside their tents to protect belongings from the long, cold winter when the campers returned home (you can see still see this unique style of summer tent living in Ocean Grove today).
+In August 1869, crowds of Methodist campers, many of whom were from the large industrial cities in northern New Jersey, gathered in the rustic area for the ten-day camp meeting.
+Before living in tents, many members set up home in their horse-driven wagons in which they had ridden to the camp meeting.
+Many tent owners built wooden floors and cabinets inside their tents to protect belongings from the long, cold winter when the campers returned home.
+(This unique style of summer tent living can still be seen in Ocean Grove.)
 Over the years the more affluent members of the community, prominent lawyers, ministers and doctors from the Jersey City, Newark, Paterson, Elizabeth and Morristown areas, were building decorative Victorian-style homes (albeit small enough to fit on the 16 by 32 ft tent lots), to make their encampment in the summer more comfortable.

 The annual camp meetings, held for about ten days each August, were facilitated by the Camp Meeting Association trustees under the oversight of the Newark Conference of the Methodist Episcopal Church.
 The main focus of the camp meeting was to conduct religious services, which included preaching and prayer, and for the purpose of religious education.

 Religious services were held once a day (Monday through Saturday), and three times on Sunday.
 During one early Sunday camp meeting it was said that such an enormous crowd of people (of up to 10,000) gathered that, besides the three regular services, two additional ministers preached simultaneously at different areas in Trinity Place, sometimes known as "The Circle".
 In addition to attending services, families strolled along trails which wound their way through the woodlands of Mount Tabor and Tabor Lake.

-Those campers unaccustomed to "roughing it" in tents the country could choose to board at the new Arlington Hotel.
+Those campers unaccustomed to "roughing it" in tents could choose to board at the new Arlington Hotel.
 The hotel was built in 1877 by Trustee David Campbell with the understanding that when he had reimbursed himself from its income, the building would become the property of the association.
 However, over time the quaint Arlington fell into such disrepair it had to be taken down many years ago.
 Part of the foundation remains and is being used as a retaining wall for the town's parking lot.